drnwang/learning-basic-linux-and-aws/learning-basic-linux-and-aws/devops-tools/04_python/README.md

-# Readme
+# Python Scripting

-This is the structured content for **devops-tools/04_python/README.md**.

-It includes explanations, walkthroughs, diagrams, quizzes, and real-world comparisons for AWS and Linux topics.
+Automate AWS and system tasks with Python.